What Is Roemheld Syndrome? The Gut–Heart Connection Explained

 Managing Roemheld Syndrome involves addressing dietary habits to reduce the symptoms caused by gastrointestinal issues.

-- Certain Vegetables: Vegetables such as beans, cabbage, onions, and broccoli are known to cause gas and should be avoided.
+- Certain vegetables: Vegetables such as beans, cabbage, onions, and broccoli are known to cause gas and should be avoided.
+Low FODMAP foods are better since dysbiosis plays a role.

 - Probiotics: Incorporating probiotics into the diet can improve gut health and reduce symptoms associated with Roemheld Syndrome.
 Fermented foods, such as yogurt and kefir, are powerhouses of probiotics.